 CHANGING WOUND CARE THROUGH DATABy reporting MIPS through the US Wound & Podiatry Registries, you provide data that builds predictive wound healing models that improve patient outcomes.
-SIGN UP TODAY
+INQUIRE TODAY

 Partners with the Alliance of Wound Care Stakeholders

 In late 2013, the Alliance of Wound Care Stakeholders and the US Wound Registry met with Medicare’s senior staff to discuss the need for Wound Care quality measures and address the fact there was no wound care medical society.
 CMS leaders agreed that the Alliance, as an “association of clinical associations representing Wound Care” could act as a de facto medical specialty for the field of Wound Care.